-Most people associate Duran Duran with their MTV-ready image as much as their Top 10 hits, but we didn’t have MTV in Sacramento in 1982.
+Most people associate Duran Duran with their MTV-ready image, but we didn’t have MTV in Sacramento in 1982.
 Therefore I had no idea who these guys were, I actually assumed they were a local band since our radio station promoted local artists every now and then.
 I didn't even know what Duran looked like until I stayed up late to watch them perform on Saturday Night Live, which may have been their first live U.S. TV appearance.
 Yeah, there was no way these guys were from Sacramento.
 With their flashy designer outfits and brightly-dyed haircuts, Duran Duran were new-age fashion models that leapt off the runway and onto the stage.
-That was all it took to convince me, it wasn’t long until I ditched my rocker shag haircut for a Nick Rhodes-inspired frosted mullet.
+That was all it took to convince me, it wasn’t long until I ditched my rocker shag 'do for a Nick Rhodes-inspired frosted mullet.

 Propelled by the mainstream success of blockbusters such as “Hungry Like The Wolf,” “Save A Prayer,” and of course the title track, Duran’s sophomore effort Rio kicked down the doors and earned them a massive (if predominantly female) worldwide fanbase.
 The band's detractors—and there were many—complained that they were little more than an '80s version of the Bay City Rollers, pinup idols with plenty of style and zero substance.
 But man, what style!
 Even Rio’s iconic Nagel cover was perfectly illustrated to compliment the synth-heavy dance grooves found within.
 As a young metalhead, I certainly didn't fit into Duran Duran's target demographic, but I collected their 12” singles and even saw them live in Oakland on the Seven And The Ragged Tiger tour.
 It was a fantastic show!